 - Create baseline guidelines that will work for a large percentage of your fleet and further customize your standards based on the differentiating characteristics of each asset

 - Develop a comprehensive style guide so vendors know exactly what colors, fonts, sizes, and materials to use

-Finally, make sure to train your brand and marketing team on what is acceptable and what is not.
+Finally, make sure to train your marketing and brand team on what is acceptable and what is not.
 There may be situations that require vendors to get creative and develop a solution that’s as close to your preferred guidelines as possible.
 Your marketing team needs to know how and when to approve these exceptions to the rules.

 4. Evaluate your vendors to select the best possible partner